CyVerse-learning-materials/learning-materials-home/docs/ds/intro.md

 The Data Store is more than a place to save your files; it is a way to easily manage the lifecycle of your data from upload to analysis to publication.
-The Data Store crosscuts, and is accessible from, all other CyVerse platforms.
-All Data Store features are designed to help you follow a number of practices to ensure that the integrity and value of your data are maintained and to make your data more FAIR (Findable, Accessible, Interoperable, and Reusable) with less effort.
+The Data Store crosscuts, and is accessible from, all CyVerse platforms.
+Data Store features are designed to help you follow a number of practices to ensure that the integrity and value of your data are maintained and to make your data more FAIR (Findable, Accessible, Interoperable, and Reusable) with less effort.